-For instance, individuals who are high-income, younger, and more educated will often read many articles about a legal issue online before reaching out.
+For instance, high-income, younger, and more educated individuals will often read many articles about a legal issue online before reaching out.
 Article marketing, therefore, is very effective for reaching these individuals.

 As another example, individuals in various demographic groups vary widely in terms of their likelihood to click on ads.
 Consider the demographics of who you want to attract for specific services to get a premium return on investment from your ad spend.